civicrm/civicrm-user-guide/docs/membership/online-membership-sign-up.md

 instructions on how to do this).

-Contribution pages are very powerful and have a lot of options that are grouped together into tabs; instructions for creating one are in the [online contributions](https://docs.civicrm.org/user/en/latest/contributions/online-contributions/)section of the contributions chapter.
+Contribution pages are very powerful and have a lot of options that are grouped together into tabs.

+ Instructions for creating contribution pages are in the [online contributions](https://docs.civicrm.org/user/en/latest/contributions/online-contributions/) section of the contributions chapter.
 Once you have given your contribution page a name, these tabs are displayed at the top of the page as you work through the rest of the set up process.